Skip to content

 Numbeo

-Shared Room Rent THB 5,500 – 18,000/month From the Chiang Mai snapshot student rent range; inspect contract terms and what bills include before paying a deposit.
+Shared room - private market THB 5,500 – 18,000 From the Chiang Mai snapshot student rent range; inspect contract terms and what bills include before paying a deposit.

-Groceries THB 3,200 – 9,000/month Directional grocery allowance derived from the city snapshot budget and local price basket items.
+Groceries THB 3,200 – 9,000 Directional grocery allowance derived from the city snapshot budget and local price basket items.

-Transport Monthly THB 600 – 3,000/month Songthaew, ride-hailing, and scooter use vary by campus distance and licence/insurance choices.
+Transport Monthly THB 600 – 3,000 Songthaew, ride-hailing, and scooter use vary by campus distance and licence/insurance choices.

-Leisure Phone Misc THB 2,200 – 7,200/month Planning buffer for phone, basic social life, small supplies, and local surprises; keep a separate emergency reserve.
+Leisure Phone Misc THB 2,200 – 7,200 Planning buffer for phone, basic social life, small supplies, and local surprises; keep a separate emergency reserve.

 Supermarket basket